 I don’t know anything about the education at Technogym, but I really hope it’s based on solid science.
 My IHRSA experience tells me otherwise, but I could hopefully be wrong.
 Sometimes these companies (unfortunately) put the cutest, smiliest person they can find at trade shows.
 But IHRSA is not one of those shows where that works…

 Remember when I wrote above that a rising tide lifts all boats?
 We need ALL the boats to be onboard with safe and effective training if our industry is to continue to grow in the right direction and counter that wave of unproven and unsafe contraindications.
 I like these bikes, a lot…so I’ll be contacting them to find out more about their US-based education.
 I’ll let you know what I discover.
+(Technogym, if you’re reading this, please let me know you’re on board with improving our industry and not adding to the confusion with ineffective techniques!)

 Yes, Keiser was there, but when I went by, there was nothing going on at that particular time.
 The newest bikes look and feel nice, though!